 All lots and the improvements thereon shall be maintained in a neat and attractive condition.
 All miscellaneous items shall be stored out of view from the street, lake, golf course or neighboring properties.
-Examples, bags of trash or garbage, items for recycling or need to be taken to the dump, vehicle parts, and construction supplies when no permit has been issued, etc.
+Examples, bags of trash or garbage, items for recycling or need to be taken to the dump, vehicle parts, business, and construction supplies when no permit has been issued, long term storage of any items not regularly used, etc.